Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/099_Alien Invasion case study How to scale a game with a small UA team Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "Alien Invasion case study How to scale a game with a small UA team  Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # Alien Invasion case study: How to scale a game with a small UA team – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![](./images/alien-invasion-header_jpg_820_7d1cc938.jpg)